egor7/blog-1/csv/csv.md

 $ q db <<< 'select count i by county from t'
 ```

-If we have limited hardware resources and the CSV does not fit into the memory, then we can use `csvguess.q` that supports batch loading.
+If we have limited hardware resources and the CSV does not fit into the memory, then we can use `csvguess.q` that supports batch loading and saving.

 ```bash
 $ q csvguess.q data.csv -savescript -exit